 We believe the Legislation's final form should be simple in terms of comprehension so that the incentives may be clearly understood and evaluated.
 The enterprise zone law should not be so loaded with benefits and reporting requirements that it becomes a Christmas tree, meaning all things to all people, rather than a simple experiment.
+We also urge that enterprise zone law and administration not be experiment.
 We also urge that enterprise zone law and administration not be saddled with onerous or burdensome bureaucracy and paperwork that has bedevilled so many other programs.
 If entrepreneurs are to be encourgaged to take a chance on enterprise zones, so should the government.
 Flexibility should not be sacrificed to some mythical accounting of public dollars.
-The Subcommittee recognizes that provisions in the new Urban Jobs and Enterprise Zones Act that would encourage administrative streamlining and ease the regulation burden on businesses.
+The Subcommittee recognizes that provisions in the new Urban Jobs and Enterprise Zones Act that would be accounted administrative street lines and seem that provisions in the new Urban Jobs and Enterprise Zones Act that would be accounted administrative street lines and seem the accounted and administrative street. encourage administrative streamlining and ease the regulation burden on businesses.
 The Subcommittee hopes these provisions will be maintained and strengthened.